wenyang/azureml-v2-preview/website/docs/userguide/README.md

 ```console
 git clone https://github.com/Azure/azureml-v2-preview
 ```

+**NOTE: To authenticate the git clone, you may need a PAT.
+You can generate one here: https://github.com/settings/tokens (use anything as username, the PAT as your password)**

 Check that a compute cluster exists in your workspace and the name (goazurego) matches the one specified in the https://github.com/Azure/azureml-v2-preview/examples/commandjob.yml file.
 If you used the ARM template, this will be set up for you.
 Submit your first job using the job create command.
 You should see a new run from the Studio UI (https://ml.azure.com) Home page or Experiments page.

 ```console